00sapo/visual.nvim/Readme.md

 * Selection history is being developed
 * Some commands misbehave the selection history (`gv`).
-For instance, when using `R` and `D` in visual mode (replace and delete char at cursor position), the selection is lost; the history of selections will solve it
+For instance, when using `R` and `D` in visual mode (replace and delete char at cursor position) or `gcc`, `>`, `<`, the selection is lost; the history of selections will solve it
+* History of selections will also improve commands for extending current selection
+* History of selections will allow to edit/append/remove surrounding chars without additional plugins
+* History of commands will allow to repeat commands, including edits
+* Experiment with `vim-visual-multi`
+* Improve commands for extending selections